RatinFX/BetterSearch/README.md

 `Show commands containing:` BetterSearch ->
 `Shortcut keys:` Shift + Space ( or whatever you'd like to use ) -> `[Add]` -> `[OK]`

+## Building
+Add the correct VEGAS Pro API: `ScriptPortal.Vegas.dll` (14 or after) or `Sony.Vegas.dll` (13 or before) as a Reference to build it.
+This uses my [VegasProData](https://github.com/RatinA0/VegasProData) variable collection to make my life easier

 ## TODO:
 - [ ] color code in the first list: videoFX, audioFX and generators
 - [ ] fix close on apply? (-> double click / enter)